Okmeque1/software/PythonSoft/README.md

 The programs listed above are not DESIGNED for commercial use but could be used for commercial use if needed.
 E-mail okmeque1@gmail.com

-## Collaborators :
+## Who's working on this?

-There are 2 Collaborators on this GitHub repository.
+There are 2 collaborators working on this Repository,

-1 - Okmeque1
+1 : @Okmeque1 (me) - The most active on the repo

-2 - GamerSoft24
+2 : @GamerSoft24 - To improve when he wants.

-Warning! **NO** demands for `collaborator role` will be accepted for trust and safety reasons.
-If you want to update the code, fork this and pull request it or send the code to my email(okmeque1@gmail.com).
+Warning!
+No demands for collaborator role will be accepted for trust and security reasons.

-## Required libraries
+## Required Librairies

-To install the requisite libraries, navigate to your Python INSTALL folder by opening the search bar, typing python and opening the file location of PYTHON.EXE.
-Then navigate to the scripts folder using command prompt and then do 'pip install [modulename]'

-You need :
+Librairies are basically add-ons for python programs.
+Say you wanted a GUI for a given program.
+Then you must install the module 'tkinter'.

+To install a module, navigate to the folder where PYTHON.EXE is located.
+To do this, press the Windows button then start typing 'Python'.
+You should see 'PYTHON.EXE' or 'Python' with the word 'app'.
+Right click, then open file location.
+Copy the file location into a command prompt as pip(module installer) only works in a command line.
+You will then run the command from the python location 'cd Scripts'.
+You have now changed directory.
+Then to install, run 'pip install {module}'.
+Keep in mind this does need an internet connection!

+For all programs to function, you must have :

 1 : RANDOM